 3. Now we are going to create a bare-bones Hugo site.

 hugo new site portfolio

-4. Before we go any further lets get this site into your project repository so we can get it under version control.
-We’ll do this by first checking out your project repository you created earlier.
+4. Before we go any further let's get this site into your project repository so we can get it under version control.
+We’ll do this by first checking out the project repository you created earlier.

 git clone <YOUR-PROJECT-URL> && cd <YOUR-PROJECT>

 And then copying the contents from the site you just created (“portfolio” in this example) into this repository.

 cp -r * /path/to/portfolio .